corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ### Overview

-This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service (CDS), that would allow BNO to distribute CorDapps and their updates to the Business Network participants.
+This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service (CDS), that would allow BNOs to distribute CorDapps updates to Business Network participants.
+This design targets scenarios when Business Network members maintain their nodes by themselves and can decide on what version of a CorDapp they would like to upgrade to.
+This design does *not* target scenarios, when upgrade function is centralised and the whole network can be shut down to perform stop-upgrade-restart.

 ### Requirements

 The following requirements have been gathered from various internal discussions within R3 and from [groups.io mailing lists](https://groups.io/g/corda-dev/message/190?p=,,,20,0,0,0::relevance,,updates+distribution,20,2,0,22686107):

-* BNO should be able to notify BN members about new CorDapp version availability
+* BNO should be able to notify members about new CorDapp version availability
 * BNO should be able to revoke a specific version of CorDapp from their BN
-* BN members should be able to download a specific version of CorDapp
+* A member should be able to download a specific version of CorDapp
-* BNO should be able to collect a report from BN members about CorDapp versions installed on their nodes
+* BNO should be able to collect a report from members about CorDapp versions installed on their nodes
-* A node should be able to subscribe to a repository channel and be aware of it's synchronicity
+* Members should be able to subscribe to a repository channel and be aware of it's synchronicity
-* It should be possible to prevent CorDapp from working if a newer version is available
+* It should be possible to prevent a CorDapp from working if a newer version is available
 * CDS should support release channels
 * CDS should be integratable into CI/CD pipelines
 * BNO should be able to provide a textual description along with each CorDapp version